AndrewScoins/AndrewScoins.github.io/index.md

 and control systems design and optimisation.

-My background is in high-energy theoretical physics, having attained a PhD from the Durham University, UK, specialising in gravitation.
+My background is in high-energy theoretical physics, having attained a PhD from [Durham University, UK](https://www.durham.ac.uk/departments/academic/mathematical-sciences/), specialising in gravitation.

 My scientific interests have included the thermodynamic properties of black holes,